Gavin Newsom: Wildfires

 On June 23, 2021, the NPR station CapRadio reported that Newsom and Cal Fire had falsely claimed in January 2020 that 90,000 acres of land at risk for wildfires had been treated with fuel breaks and prescribed burns; the actual treated area was 11,399 acres, an overstatement of 690%.
 According to CapRadio, the fuel breaks of the 35 "priority projects" Newsom had touted, which were meant to ensure the quick evacuation of residents while preventing traffic jams and a repeat of events in the 2018 fire that destroyed the town of Paradise, where at least eight evacuees burned to death in their vehicles, were struggling to mitigate fire spread in almost every instance while failing to prevent evacuation traffic jams.
 The same day CapRadio revealed the oversight, leaked emails showed that Newsom's handpicked Cal Fire chief had ordered the removal of the original statement.
 In another report in April 2022, CapRadio found a program, hailed in 2020 by the Newsom administration to fast-track environmental reviews on high-priority fire prevention projects, had failed to make progress.

 KXTV released a series of reports chronicling PG&E's liabilities after committing 91 felonies in the Santa Rosa and Paradise fires.
 Newsom was accused of accepting campaign donations from PG&E in order to change the CPUC's ruling on PG&E's safety license.
 The rating change allowed PG&E to avoid billions of dollars in extra fees.
 Newsom was also accused of setting up the Wildfire Insurance Fund via AB 1054, using ratepayer fees, so PG&E could avoid financial losses and pass the liability costs to ratepayers and taxpayers.

+Political disagreements with Donald Trump

+Newsom and Donald Trump have had a prolonged dispute over governance in California and federal policy.
+Trump has repeatedly criticized Newsom's handling of wildfires, immigration policies, and the general administration of the state, often using derogatory language.
+In response, Newsom has made sharply critical statements on social media, including personal insults aimed at Trump in 2025 and 2026.